Kahoot vs Quizlet: Which Actually Helps You Learn? [2026]

 | Price (teacher) | $14.99-24.99/teacher/mo (3+ licenses) | $35.99/yr |

-In a survey comparing classroom quiz tools, 48% of teachers preferred Kahoot, 44% chose Quizizz, and only 8% preferred Quizlet Live for live engagement.
+In a survey of classroom quiz tools, 48% of teachers picked Kahoot, 44% picked Quizizz (now Wayground), and 8% picked Quizlet Live.
 Kahoot owns the game-show moment: countdown music, podium reveal, cheering.
 Students look forward to Kahoot days.

 Classroom caveat: Kahoot questions have character limits that restrict depth, and the platform does not explain why answers are correct.
 Most teachers who stay with Kahoot use it once or twice a week as a review tool, not daily for teaching.